joe-bell/cva/packages/cva/README.md

 ### Composing Components

-Any number of `cva` components can be merged into a single component via the `compose` method:
+Any number of `cva` components can be shallow merged into a single component via the `compose` method:

 ```ts
 // components/card.ts